What to Do on Mexico’s West Coast

 Watch the sunset from the malecón (boardwalk) and delve into Puerto Vallarta’s legendary nightlife.
 From hip beach bars to spots that welcome the LGBTQ2+ community, microbreweries and jazz clubs, this city will keep you up till sunrise.

 Culture & Traditions

 Learn about Huatulco’s artistic and culinary traditions!
 The region is located in the state of Oaxaca, known for its delicious cuisine and unique culture.
 Sample its moles, complex sauces made with countless ingredients, and its smoky, agave-based liqueur—mezcal.

 Bounce from bay to bay!
 Huatulco includes nine beautiful bays, from the cruise port of Santa Cruz Bay to the luxury resort-lined Tangolunda Bay.
 Snorkel at La Entrega, reach La India by boat only, bird-watch at Cacaluta or surf at Barra de la Cruz.
 To each their…bay!

 Do Go Chasing Waterfalls

 Two Huatulco day-trips take you into the wild.
-One option is a jaunt to Hagia Sofia, an ecological park completes with botanic garden, riverside trails, and a lovely waterfall inviting a refreshing dip.
-Alternately, go for a trek to the Sierra Madre mountain range, which, don’t worry, also has a waterfall.
+One option is a jaunt to Hagia Sofia, an ecological park completes with botanical garden, riverside trails, and a lovely waterfall inviting a refreshing dip.
+Alternatively, go for a trek to the Sierra Madre mountain range, which—don’t worry—also has a waterfall.

 Won over by the west coast?
 We don’t blame you!
-Decide which destination fits what you’re looking for and explore our packages for the perfect price.
-Pro-tip:
+Decide which destination fits what you’re looking for and explore our packages in Puerto Vallarta

 , Los Cabos